rojo-rbx/rojo/README.md

 In the mean-time, manually migrating scripts is probably the best route forward.

 ### Syncing into Roblox
-In order to sync code into Roblox, you'll need toadd one or more *partitions* to your configuration.
+In order to sync code into Roblox, you'll need to add one or more *partitions* to your configuration.
 A partition tells Rojo how to map directories on your filesystem to Roblox objects.

 Each entry in the `partitions` map has a unique name, a filesystem path, and the full name of the Roblox object to sync into.